US piles on sanctions pain against Iran

 Then on Friday, Trump shifted, saying "probably it was going to be the embassy in Baghdad."

-“I can reveal that I believe it would have been four embassies,” Trump added in an excerpt of an interview due to air later on Fox News.
+"I can reveal that I believe it would have been four embassies," Trump added in an interview.

 Earlier, Pompeo said the US had specific information on "imminent" attacks "against American facilities, including American embassies, military bases."

+"He was a bloodthirsty terror and he´s no longer a terror.
+He´s dead."

-WASHINGTON: The United States piled new sanctions on Iran’s already crippled economy on Friday and defended the killing of a top Iranian leader, saying he had been planning an “imminent” attack on US embassies.
+WASHINGTON: The United States piled new sanctions on Iran´s already crippled economy Friday and defended the killing of a top Iranian leader, saying he had been planning an "imminent" attack on US embassies.

 The sanctions, announced at the White House, marked the latest salvo in a US-Iranian confrontation that risked sliding into war a week ago with the deadly US drone attack on general Qasem Soleimani, who was by some measures the second most influential person in Iran.